 NATO Secretary General takes part in meeting with US President Biden

 Leaders also agreed on the importance of continued dialogue with Russia.
-NATO Secretary General Jens Stoltenberg has invited all members of the NATO-Russia Council to a series of further meetings to discuss European security, including the situation in and around Ukraine, NATO-Russia relations, and arms control and non-proliferation.
+NATO Secretary General Jens Stoltenberg recalled that he has invited Russia and all other members of the NATO-Russia Council to further meetings to discuss European security, including the situation in and around Ukraine, NATO-Russia relations, transparency and risk reduction, and arms control.